canonical/netbox/docs/models/dcim/device.md

 !!! tip
     Devices with a height of more than one rack unit should be set to the lowest-numbered rack unit that they occupy.

+### Latitude & Longitude

+GPS coordinates of the device for geolocation.

 ### Status

 The device's operational status.